digital-blueprint/gitlab-pipeline-trigger-action/README.md

 ### `host`

-The GitLab host to trigger the pipeline.
+The GitLab host to trigger the pipeline on.
 Default `gitlab.com`.

 ### `id`